 Live plants help lower alkalinity by consuming carbon dioxide and releasing oxygen into the water.
 If you want to know how to oxygenate a fish tank naturally, live plants are definitely the way to go.
 Live plants also help keep the water clean by absorbing nutrients from the water.

 Adding live plants is a great way to naturally lower alkalinity levels in a fish tank.
-They have many other benefits for your aquarium and the biological processes that occur.
+They have many other benefits for your aquarium and its biological processes.

 Using Peat Moss